solipsist01/MangosZero/README.md

 This will run a mangos config on another port with console enabled.
 Essentially connecting you to the mangos console.
-The config has configured another port, so you can do this while your production mangos is running.
+You can do this while your production mangos is running.

 Now create your GM account (or just elevate your current account)